Stick the words computer-, net-, web-, online- or digital- directly in front of other words and you won’t scare the population half to death:

 This is because we’ve become used to newspapers and TV reports using cyber as their favoured technology-bogeyman word.

 That’s not always a bad thing.
 It’s a form of shorthand that flags what’s coming next.
-Getting the attention of the great unwashed then warning them to take appropriate care with passwords, privacy and security is often difficult.
+Getting the attention of the great unwashed then warning them to take appropriate care with passwords, privacy and security can often be difficult.
+So telling them in advance the story is scary at least gets a warning message across.

-Those cliched clip art images of burglars in striped shirts and balaclavas is another useful form of shorthand.
-People get the message that something’s afoot even if they switch off to the main story being told.
+Likewise, those dreary, cliched clip art images of burglars in striped shirts and balaclavas sitting at computer terminals is another useful form of shorthand.
+Sure it is crass and unimaginative.
+Yet people get the message that something’s afoot even if they switch off to the main story being told.
+And who can blame them for switching off?
+Often the stories are dull or incomprehensible to everyday folk.